What is Paint Protection Film (PPF)?

-Yes, by protecting the areas that typically indicate the most wear, PPF increases the value and appeal of your vehicle.
+Yes, by reducing damage to the areas that typically show the most wear, PPF increases the value and appeal of your vehicle.
 It can also help to reduce lease turn-back charges.

-“I spent $800 at the dealership on a lifetime paint sealant, why do I need paint protection film?”
+“I spent $800 at the dealership on paint sealant/ceramic coating, why do I need paint protection film?”

-Spray on sealants may help reduce the severity of bug acid damage, but these expensive “coatings” can’t do anything to help prevent rock chips, debris damage, scuffs or abrasions.
+They may help water bead, and possibly reduce the severity of bug acid damage, but expensive “coatings” can’t do anything to help prevent rock chips, debris damage, scuffs or abrasions.
 PPF puts a durable 8 mil layer of clear protection between your paint and the elements.
-Read the fine print on your sealant’s warranty – the coating is so delicate that if you use a washbrush or automatic car wash, its warranty may be worthless.
+Read the fine print on your sealant’s warranty – the coating is so delicate that if you use a washbrush or automatic car wash, it may be void.

 Why not just use a regular bra or bugshield?

 Decades ago those were the only alternative, but you no longer have to conceal your paint to protect it.
 Black, vinyl bras are high maintenance and can severely damage your paint if not removed and cleaned frequently.
 Many automakers have even stopped offering OEM vinyl bras for new models.